nightfly19/ganeti_cloud-init/README.md

 Currently this provisioner uses the cloud-localds that is provided by Ubuntu version 0.27 of the cloud-utils package.
 This utility requires genisoimage to work.

+If your system doesn't have cloud-localds, you can download it [here](https://gist.github.com/cpswan/6221258)

 This has only been tested using a KVM hypervisor, YMMV with other hypervisors.

 ### Configuration and Files